Sakshi-Sahu1/CodeAlpha_-Iris-Flower-Classification/README.md

-# 🌸 Iris Flower Classification - Complete Machine Learning Tutorial
+# 🌸 Iris Flower Classification -

 A comprehensive machine learning tutorial that demonstrates the complete workflow of building a classification model using the famous Iris dataset.
 This project covers everything from data exploration to model deployment.